The 2020 Camp Application is Currently Closed.

 • making water treatment systems that run on sunlight for the developing world.

 Campers will get hands-on experience building and designing machines that make the world a better place, using all their creativity and problem-solving skills.
 The camp will also include field trips to on-site labs and nearby research and manufacturing companies.

 Joe Muskin is the Education Coordinator for the Department of Mechanical Science and Engineering.
 He has extensive experience teaching science and developing inquiry-based science and engineering lessons for all ages.
-Joe received NSTA’s Distinguished Informal Science Educator Award in 2013 for his outstanding work bringing 3D printing to students across the country.
-(Adapted from UIUC’s I-RISE website).
+Joe received the Distinguished Informal Science Educator Award in 2013 from the National Science Teaching Association for his outstanding educational outreach work.

 From previous years: